gotbadger/ruby-mandelbrot/README.md

 # ruby-mandelbrot

-generates a coloured mandelbrot in the terminal
+Generates a coloured mandelbrot in the terminal.

+Based on an [article](http://eigenjoy.com/2008/02/22/ruby-inject-and-the-mandelbrot-set/) by Nate Murray

 ## Usage